 Many details for the JL Wrangler are still unknown, but it will offer a diesel engine as well as a pickup truck model to compete against midsize trucks like the Chevrolet Colorado, Toyota Tacoma and the upcoming Ford Ranger, which will be the basis for the all-new Ford Bronco.

-Following next year’s launch of the 2019 Jeep Wrangler, the all-new Ford Bronco will debut for the 2020 model year – 24 years after the Bronco went out of production.
+Following the launch of the 2019 Jeep Wrangler, the all-new Ford Bronco will debut for the 2020 model year – 24 years after the Bronco went out of production.

 The small-body Broncos (1966-1976) were Ford’s answer to the CJ, but it was the bigger Bronco that helped spark the SUV craze of the 1990s.
 Ford has been testing a Raptor-like version of the Ranger pickup truck recently, which could easily be applied to the Bronco giving this SUV a chance against the Wrangler Rubicon.